yonkahlon/Zenject/README.md

 ## <a id="game-object-bind-methods"></a>Game Object Bind Methods

-For bindings that create new game objects (eg. FromComponentInNewPrefab or FromGameObject) there are also two extra bind methods.
+For bindings that create new game objects (eg. FromComponentInNewPrefab or FromNewComponentOnNewGameObject) there are also two extra bind methods.

 * **WithGameObjectName** = The name to give the new Game Object associated with this binding.